 - And more…

-Additionally, City staff has directly engaged non-profits and faith-based property owners with a letter campaign providing customers with information on the new fee specific to their properties.
+Additionally, City staff has directly engaged non-profits and faith-based property owners with a letter campaign providing customers with information on the new fee specific to their properties and the first annual credit application window.
 More information on Public Outreach efforts can be found on the Stormwater Utility Fee webpage.

 These FAQs address the most common questions from property owners.
 For more information, see FAQs on the Stormwater Utility Fee